-“Will you two stop playing,” chided Rhonda.
+“Will you two stop playing,” scolded Rhonda.
 “Look, we all have to do what we can.
 What about you?”
-She was staring at me.
+She was eyeing me.
 “You coming?”

 “Uh, I’m also kind of busy,” I said.
-The truth is, and this is something I hate to admit, while I’ve never had a problem with the smell of one or two bears—one or two are cool, no problem—the thought of that crowd of maybe ten thousand bears, some of them grizzlies, and a few hundred of their human supporters in the sizzling Sacramento sun was, for me, a real downer.
+The truth is, and this is something I hate to admit, while I’ve never had a problem with the smell of one or two bears—one or two are cool, no problem—the thought of that crowd of maybe ten thousand bears, some of them grizzlies, and a few hundred of their human supporters in the sizzling Sacramento sun was a real downer for me.
 Plus the noise and confusion that a few thousand bears can make . . . .
 I don’t even want to think about it.

 “Busy, huh?” she huffed.
 “What do you have to do that’s so important?”

-The question had a barb on it for anything I might say, so I just shrugged.
+The question had a barb on it for anything I might come up with, so I just shrugged.

 “In any case,” added Jimmy, “how do you know there are still bears in the woods?”